metrico/qryn-docs/docs/faq.md

 ?> NodeJS is slow and _(insert argument)_ so _qryn_ must be slow and not serious.

 False.
 NodeJS can be very fast when used right as an API and in our stack, ClickHouse does all the heavy-lifting.<br>
-Since qryn is stateless it can be auto-scaled easily based on resource usage at incredibly low cost.
+Since qryn is stateless it can easily be auto-scaled on top of CH at incredibly low cost and complexity.

 This said - there are limits!
 This is why our stack has a commercial high-performance version [for cloud integrators](mailto:info@qxip.net)